Climate.us Logo

 Keeping trusted climate information up to date and easy to find.

 Climate.us will be a nonprofit successor to Climate.gov, delivering climate data and information to promote public climate literacy and to equip people to turn knowledge into meaningful conversations and climate-conscious actions.
 At a moment when critical climate information is being deleted or distorted, we are stepping up to rescue key climate resources—including the U.S. Global Change Research Program's now-deleted Fifth National Climate Assessment—and to ensure the public has continued easy access to the facts.
-Our goal is to to build an enduring, independent, and scientifically rigorous platform that the world can rely on for climate communication, education, and engagement.
+Our goal is to build an enduring, independent, and scientifically rigorous platform that the world can rely on for climate communication, education, and engagement.

 What We're Bringing Back